mozilla/legal-docs/firefox_privacy_notice/en-US.md

 	Usage statistics or "Telemetry" is a feature in Firefox that sends Mozilla usage, performance, and responsiveness statistics about user interface features, memory, and hardware configuration.
 Your IP address is also collected as a part of a standard web log.
 Usage statistics are transmitted using SSL and help us improve future versions of Firefox.
 Once sent to Mozilla, usage statistics are aggregated and made available to a broad range of developers, including both Mozilla employees and public contributors.
 When Telemetry is enabled, certain short-term experiments may collect information about visited sites.

-	This feature is turned on by default in Nightly, Developer Edition (Aurora), and Beta builds of Firefox to help those users provide feedback to Mozilla.
+	This feature is turned on by default in Nightly and Beta/Developer Edition builds of Firefox to help those users provide feedback to Mozilla.
 In the general release version of Firefox, this feature is turned off by default.

 	You can [learn more about Telemetry here](https://support.mozilla.org/kb/send-performance-data-improve-firefox) and how to enable or disable it.